 RTP invites performers of all skill levels to audition.
 Whether you have never performed before, or are a Broadway star, our company will welcome you into its theatre family.
 Seasoned actors and amateurs of all ages, from surrounding cities, volunteer with RTP each year to produce one-of-a-kind performances that can’t be found anywhere else.

-In March, 2021, Cathy Molitoris interviewed Rebecca Wright and Sara Mimnall for the Lancaster Merchandiser.
-Rebecca and Sara discussed the Rivertown Theatre production of Murder at the Miller Mansion.
+In March, 2021, Cathy Molitoris interviewed the two directors for the Lancaster Merchandiser.
+Sara Mimnall and Rebecca Wright discussed the Rivertown Theatre production of Murder at the Miller Mansion.
 Click the link below to read the full article.

 “Rivertown Theatre Productions To Present Murder Mystery” – March 17, 2021

-In March 2021, Hal Conte interviewed Rebecca Wright and Sara Mimnall for the Lebanon Daily News website.
+In March 2021, Hal Conte interviewed the two directors for the Lebanon Daily News website.
 He covered their fundraiser at Hinkle’s Restaurant and their original murder mystery play Murder at the Miller Mansion.
 Click the link below to read the full article.

 “Lebanon-area live events return” – March 24, 2021